kindahex/hex-rvc-v2/README.md

 ## Folder Structure

-- `configs/`: Model and training configurations.
+- `configs/`: Model configurations.
 - `infer_pack/`: Scripts for inference.
 - `rvc_models/`: Contains the trained RVC models.
 - `song_output/`: Directory for the generated output files.

 ## License
 This project is licensed under the MIT License.

+# feature plan

+1. audio separation for inference
+2. tts input

 ## Contribution
 Feel free to submit issues or pull requests to improve the project.